Belizeans: Garinagu

 The Garinagu (singular Garifuna) are a mix of West/Central African, Arawak, and Carib ancestry.
 Though they were captives removed from their homelands, they were never documented as slaves.
 The two prevailing theories are that in 1635, they were either the survivors of two recorded shipwrecks, or somehow took over the ship they came with.

 Throughout history they have been incorrectly labelled as Black Caribs.
 When the British took over Saint Vincent and the Grenadines after the Treaty of Paris in 1763, they were opposed by French settlers and their Garinagu allies.
 The Garinagu eventually surrendered to the British in 1796.
 The British separated the more African-looking Garifunas from the more indigenous-looking ones.
 5,000 Garinagu were exiled from the Grenadine island of Baliceaux.
 However, only about 2,500 of them survived the voyage to Roatán, an island off the coast of Honduras.
 The Garifuna language belongs to the Arawakan language family, but has a large number of loanwords from Carib languages and from English.

 Because Roatán was too small and infertile to support their population, the Garinagu petitioned the Spanish authorities of Honduras to be allowed to settle on the mainland coast.
 The Spanish employed them as soldiers, and they spread along the Caribbean coast of Central America.
-The Garinagu settled in Seine Bight, Punta Gorda and Punta Negra, Belize by way of Honduras as early as 1802.
+The Garinagu settled in Seine Bight, Punta Gorda and Punta Negra by way of Honduras as early as 1802.
 However, in Belize 19 November 1832 is the date officially recognised as "Garifuna Settlement Day" in Dangriga.
 According to one genetic study their ancestry is on average is 76% Sub Saharan African, 20% Arawak/Carib and 4% European.